antonlicht/unity-content-repo/Documentation/Setup-AWS.md

   Name=content-repo-oac,SigningProtocol=sigv4,SigningBehavior=always,OriginAccessControlOriginType=s3
 ```

-Note the returned `Id` — you will paste it into the CloudFront distribution config below.
+Note the returned `Id` — you will paste it into the distribution config below.

 Create the distribution (paste the OAC `Id` and bucket name into the JSON):